MCP Server Prompts

 name="Daloopa Financial Data MCP",

-description = """
+instructions = """

 Model Context Protocol (MCP) for retrieving financial data from Daloopa's API.